Back to Blog

 Your team is technical and wants to own the email layer.
 You'll integrate deeply and customize extensively.

-Pick: Customer.io for maximum flexibility, Postmark for deliverability obsession, SES if you want to build from scratch.
+Pick: Customer.io for maximum flexibility, Postmark for deliverability obsession, SES if you want to build from scratch, Plunk or Listmonk if you want self-hosted.

 Growing SaaS with mixed team